-The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
+The law provides criminal penalties for corruption by officials, and the government implemented the law effectively with regard to existing cases.
 Officials sometimes engaged in corrupt practices with impunity.
 There were numerous reports that officials engaged in corrupt practices, including accusations from political opponents and official investigations of graft.